 Marinating beef is one effective way to enhance its natural flavor with the tastes and aromas of herbs, spices and other seasonings.
 Acidic marinades also offer a small degree of tenderization, which is useful when you're cooking a relatively tough cut of beef.
-Freezing the marinated beef can accentuate both its flavor and tenderness, but it can be problematic if the beef was previously frozen.
+Freezing marinated beef can accentuate both its flavor and tenderness, though it requires care if the beef was previously frozen.

 There are two problems with refreezing beef that's already been frozen and thawed.
 First, any thawed piece of meat suffers some loss of moisture and texture.
 That's because ice crystals form inside the muscle fibers as they freeze, rupturing the cell walls.
 That's not always bad, because it helps tenderize tough cuts and your marinade can replace some of the lost moisture.
 The second issue, food safety, is more serious.
 Most cooks are wary of thawing and refreezing meats, because it creates opportunities for bacterial growth and food-borne illness.
 That's a well-justified concern, but it can be minimized with proper food handling technique.

 You can safely thaw meats in the microwave or under cold running water if you're going to cook them immediately, but if you plan to refreeze the beef you should do it in the refrigerator.
 Steaks and flat roasts can thaw overnight, while thicker roasts might need a day and a half.
 Be sure to place your beef in a watertight container, so any juices that leak while it's thawing will be contained and not contaminate other foods in your refrigerator.
 If you'll be slicing the beef into small strips, it's easiest to cut while it's still slightly frozen.